HLR/DomiKnowS/developer/KNOWLEDGE.md

 Each `Graph` object can contain `Concepts`.

-The graph is a partial program.
-Sensors and learnerwhich are data processing units which will be connected to the graph later.
-There is no behavior associated with the graph.
-It is only a data structure to express domain knowledge.
+The graph declaration is a part of the program.
+Sensors and learners, describes later, are data processing units which will be connected to the graph.
+There is no behavior associated to the graph.
+It is only a declaration language to express domain knowledge.

 ### Relation Types

-We have three defined relationship types between nodes that each program can use. `contains`, `has_a`, and `equal` are used to define relations between concepts.
+We have three defined relationship types between nodes that each program can use. `contains`, `has_a`, and `equal` are used to define relations between concepts. \pk{is-a??}

-`contains` means that concept `A` is the parent node of concept `B` and several `B` instances can be the children of one single node `A`.
+`contains` ?? is a one-to-many relationship.
+A.containd(B) means that concept `A` is the parent node of concept `B` and several `B` instances can be the children of one single node `A`.
-When ever a `contains` relationship is used, it indicates a way of generating or connecting parent to children if the children are from the same type.
+Whenever a `contains` relationship is used, it indicates a way of generating or connecting parent to children if the children are from the same type.

 ```Python
 sentence = Concept('sentence')